jiarong/VirSorter2/README.md

 ## Other options

 You can run `virsorter run -h` to see all options.
 VirSorter2 is a wrapper around [snakemake](https://snakemake.readthedocs.io/en/stable/), a great pipeline management tool designed for reproducibility, and running on computer clusters.
-All snakemake options still works here.
-You just need to append those snakemake option to virsorter options (after `all` or `classify`).
+All snakemake options still work with VirSorter2, and users can simply append those snakemake option to virsorter options (after `all` or `classify`).
 For example, the `--forceall` snakemake option can be used to re-run the pipeline.
 ```
 virsorter run -w test.out -i test.fa --provirus-off --max-orf-per-seq 20 --forceall
 ```